-(Skeptically) It certainly does-that Mr. Lincoln was a smart man who knew how to handle a jealous wife.
+(Skeptically) It certainly does-that Mr. Lincoln was a smart man who knew how to please a temperamental wife.
 As for the eternity part, I hope the president doesn't wait for Mrs. Lincoln to pass through the pearly gates if he's found love in heaven.
 But whatever happens, I'm sure he'll hear her coming.